kalebshah/jinra/README.md

-# ⚡ Jinra
+# 📚 Jinri

-**Jinra** - A smart news feed with AI-powered summaries.
+**Jinri** - A smart news feed with AI-powered summaries.
 Get the latest news with clean, concise 60-word summaries perfect for quick reading.

 ## ✨ Features